 What had he said about prisons?
 We all lived in one sort or another.

 Having a mother like his put him in a sort of prison for sure, I thought.

 How sad for him, and yet he didn’t seem depressed.
 He just seemed more thoughtful, like someone who had been forced to put away childish things.

 A part of me envied him for that, but another, perhaps stronger, part pitied him, too.

 One thing I knew for sure from just this short time I had spent with him.
 He didn’t like being pitied.

 “What does he want?”
 I whispered to myself.

 The sound of his mother calling his name lingered like a dream that would never be forgotten.

 V.C.
 Andrews novels have been a bestselling phenomenon since the publication of Flowers in the Attic.
-The renowned Dollanganger series, includes Petals on the Wind, If There Be Thorns, Seeds of Yesterday, and Garden of Shadows.
-The family saga continues with Christopher’s Diary: Secrets of Foxworth, Christopher’s Diary: Echoes of Dollanganger, Secret Brother, and now Beneath the Attic in 2019, and Out of the Attic in 2020, as part of the fortieth anniversary celebration.
-There are more than seventy V.C.
-Andrews novels in total, which have sold over 106 million copies worldwide and have been translated into twenty-five foreign languages.
+The renowned Dollanganger series, included Petals on the Wind, If There Be Thorns, Seeds of Yesterday, and Garden of Shadows.
+The family saga continued with Christopher’s Diary: Secrets of Foxworth, Christopher’s Diary: Echoes of Dollanganger, Secret Brother, and now Beneath the Attic in 2019, and Out of the Attic in 2020, as part of the fortieth anniversary celebration.
+There are more than 70 V.C.
+Andrews novels in total, which have sold over 106 million copies worldwide and have been translated into 25 foreign languages.
 Join the conversation about the world of V.C.
 Andrews at Facebook.com/OfficialVCAndrews.